Dunningen: Geography

 Switzerland, as well as Lake Constance, can be reached in one hour, Austria in two hours by car.
 The French region of Alsace lies to the east and is also within easy reach.

 The Eschach, which is a tributary of the Neckar, passes through Seedorf, Lackendorf and Dunningen.

 Neighbouring communities and districts

-Dunningen shares the municipal boundaries with Waldmössingen, Beffendorf, Bösingen, Villingendorf, Hochwald, Zimmerm ob Rottweil, Eschbronn and Sulgen.
+Dunningen shares the municipal boundaries with Waldmössingen, Beffendorf, Bösingen, Villingendorf, Hochwald, Zimmern ob Rottweil, Eschbronn and Sulgen.

 Administratively, Waldmössingen and Sulgen, which are located in northern and western direction, are part of the city of Schramberg, whereas Hochwald in southern and Beffendorf in northern direction, belong respectively to the towns of Rottweil and Oberndorf.

 The municipality consists of three districts which are Dunningen, Seedorf and Lackendorf.
 The district of Dunningen includes the village itself, the villers Auf der Stampfe and Frohnhof, the farms Eichhof, Gifizenmoos, Stittholz, Staudenrain and Beckenwäldle and the dwelling place Hindenburg.
 The districts of Lackendorf and Seedorf include, in each case, the two villages themselves.